Tutoring and Academic Engagement Center

-The University Teaching and Learning Center (TLC) offers information, resources, and guidance to faculty members who would like to enhance their teaching and students who intend to improve their learning and the quality of their course work.
+The Tutoring and Academic Engagement Center offers information, resources, and guidance to faculty members who would like to enhance their teaching and students who intend to improve their learning and the quality of their course work.

 Free, drop-in tutoring for mathematics, writing, and first-year language is available throughout the week on the fourth floor of Knight Library in TLC Sky Studio.
 Writing and language tutors hold sessions and offer feedback, allowing students to take the next step in their studies.
 For math help, tutors circulate throughout the room to clarify concepts in algebra, trigonometry, and calculus.

 For consistent, ongoing help throughout the term, students should consider small-group tutoring.
 Groups of six or fewer students meet two hours a week for support in specific math, language, and science courses.
 For individual tutoring and costs, contact the center office, where a tutor database for many UO courses is maintained. engage.uoregon.edu

 One- to 3-credit courses offer strategies to improve the quality of course work, enhance learning, and boost academic confidence.
 Subjects include time management, test-taking, critical thinking, speed reading, and more.

 Learning skills specialists are available to meet students on an individual basis to discuss specific concerns, suggest alternative approaches to studying or completing course work, and offer resources that help students reach their educational goals.

 Each fall, the center's Get Savvy program features free workshops on topics related to academic success.
 Additional sessions on topics such as maximizing time or preparing for midterm examinations are available throughout the year.